Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

 ## Limitations

 - To render multiple overlapping volumes, select "VTK Multi-Volume" rendering in "Display" section.
-Currently, no cropping can be applied in this mode.
+This renderer is still experimental and has limitations such as:
+  - Cropping is not supported (cropping ROI is ignored)
+  - RGB volume rendering is not supported (volume does not appear)
 - To reduce staircase artifacts during rendering, choose enable "Surface smoothing" in Advanced/Techniques/Advanced rendering properties section, or choose "Normal" or "Maximum" as quality.
 - The volume must not be under a warping (affine or non-linear) transformation.
-The transform must be hardened on the volume to take effect.
+To render a warped volume, the transform must be hardened on the volume.

 ## Contributors